Oil painting for beginners: 12 tips on how to get started and take your skills to the next level.

 Palette knives are useful for mixing too.

-Oil painting for beginners: The best surfaces
+The best surfaces

 Canvas, oil paper, wood, even some types of metal are all surfaces of choice for oil painters, so get experimenting!
 These cradled, smooth primed wooden panels by Ampersand feel like a dream to paint onto.
 Their smooth texture makes rendering details feel easy.